SolidWallOfCode/libswoc/doc/code/TextView.en.rst

       return hash;
    }

+The first approach enables dropping out of the loop on some condition with the view updated to no longer contain processed characters, making restart or other processing simple.

 The standard functions :code:`strcmp`, :code:`memcmp`, code:`memcpy`, and :code:`strcasecmp` are
 overloaded for |TV| so that a |TV| can be used as if it were a C-style string.
 The size is is taken from the |TV| and doesn't need to be passed in explicitly.

+.. class:: CharSet

+   :libswoc:`Reference documentation <swoc::CharSet>`.

+This is a simple class that contains a set of characters.
+This is intended primarily to make parsing faster and simpler.
+Rather than checking a list of delimiters the character can be checked with a single `std::bitset` lookup.

 Basic Operations
 ================